Olympus panel mulls possibility of criminal charges

-TOKYO The third-party panel probing M&A deals at the center of a scandal embroiling Olympus Corp will consider whether to seek criminal charges, the head of the six-member group told Reuters.
+TOKYO The third-party panel probing M&A deals at the centre of a scandal embroiling Olympus Corp will consider whether to seek criminal charges, the head of the six-member group told Reuters.

 Olympus admitted on Tuesday it hid losses on securities investments dating back to the 1980s, succumbing to weeks of pressure to explain a series of baffling transactions that have put the future of the firm in doubt.